yfree/amazon-product-request-php-class/README.md

 $finalParams['Operation'] = <Operation>;
 $finalParams = array_merge($this->params, $finalParams);

-if (<Operation Argument> !== null)
+if (<Operation Specific Param> !== null)
 {
     if (<Param Validation Condition> === false)
     {
         throw new Exception('Invalid <Param> Parameter passed to <Operation>.');
     }

-    $finalParams[<Operation Argument>] = <Operation Argument>;
+    $finalParams[<Operation Specific Param>] = <Param Argument>;
 }
 ```

-After this is done, the operation method should call execRequest, passing these final parameters as an associative array.
+After this is done, the operation method should call execRequest, passing the finalParams array.
 You should also then check to see if execRequest returned false.
 If so, **errorMsg** would have been properly populated and can be thrown as an exception.
-Afterward, return the response, which will be formatted properly upon success.
+Afterward, return the response, which will be formatted properly upon success in execRequest.

 Example: